Wednesday 11 June 2014

 1. Sexing fruit flies;

-2. Identifying fruit fly mutant;
+2. Identifying fruit fly mutants;

 3. Determining the genetics behind the mutation.